kvr000/zbynek-video-utils/README.md

   -i [INPUTS], --input [INPUTS]
   -o [OUTPUT], --output [OUTPUT]
   -t TYPE, --type TYPE
+  --delay time:delay    delays subtitle at time by delay seconds (can be negative and specified twice to proportionally delay)
 ```

 The command converts subtitles files across various formats (srt and sub are supported).